 Objections have also been received with regard to the potential for overlooking from the new third floor terrace.
 There is a terrace at second floor level on the existing building which would be reduced in size by approximately 50%.
 The proposed second floor terrace would measure 13.4sqm whilst the terrace proposed at third floor level would measure 12.2sqm, both terraces have metal balustrading and planting around their edges.
 The adjoining property at 17 South Street has a terrace at rear second floor level.
-Permission has also recently been granted for a terrace at second floor level in association with a residential property, screening was provided to that terrace in the form of a wooden trellis to a height of 1.8m and conditioned to be installed and retained.
-There is considered to be a high degree of mutual overlooking at the rear of the buildings, given the site context the terrace proposed at third floor level is considered acceptable.
+Permission has also recently been granted for a terrace at second floor level at the rear of 15 South Street with steps out the rear of the building at third floor level in association with a residential property, screening was provided to that terrace in the form of a wooden trellis to a height of 1.8m and conditioned to be installed and retained.
+There is considered to be a high degree of mutual overlooking at the rear of the buildings with the presence of high level terraces on a number of neighbouring buildings, given the site context the terrace proposed at third floor level is considered acceptable.
 A condition is included to require the installation of planting as shown on the drawings and to ensure that it is maintained to a height of 1.8m on the third floor terrace.